Andy Martin | almart.in

 Once you've fit a smooth surface, you can ask it about cells that haven't happened yet.
 The same model that drew the landscape above can rank every position-by-pick combination that has never existed in NFL draft history by its probability of filling for the first time in the next draft.

-Some of those empty cells are likely-but-just-haven't-happened-yet (a Center at pick #93 — could happen any year).
-Some of them are legendary pulls — a Specialist at pick #5, a Quarterback at pick #257 — that the model says is so improbable it's never happened in 60 years and almost certainly won't this year.
+Some of those empty cells are likely-but-just-haven't-happened-yet (a Center at pick #93, could happen any year).
+Some of them are legendary pulls (a Specialist at pick #5, a Quarterback at pick #257) that the model says are so improbable they've never happened in 60 years and almost certainly won't this year.
 When one of those does fire off, that's a draftigami.

 → See the live ranked list of remaining draftigamis